-Exact numbers are still not known, but at least nine, and possibly as many as 20 volunteers aboard the main ship, the [i]Mavi Marmara[/i], were murdered by Israeli forces, who used live fire against the people on board.
-Dozens more were wounded and all passengers were then abducted to prisons in Israel.
+Exact numbers are not yet known, but so far at least 16, possibly 20 volunteers aboard the main ship, the [i]Mavi Marmara[/i], are confirmed to have been murdered by Israeli forces, who were using live fire against the people on board.
+Dozens more have been wounded and all passengers have been abducted to an unknown location in Israel.

-The 800 volunteers trying to deliver 10,000 tonnes of vital aid to Gaza were from 40 countries and included parliamentarians, journalists, women, children and the elderly.
-Forty-two members of the flotilla were British.
+The 800 volunteers trying to deliver 10,000 tonnes of vital aid to Gaza are from 40 countries and include parliamentarians, journalists, women, children and the elderly.
+Forty members of the flotilla are British.

-Also on board were 18 large and 80 small electricity generators, 50 large and 40 small prefab houses, 16 complete children’s playground kits, sports equipment including footballs and basketballs, $1m worth of medical equipment including a complete dental kit, construction and hardware supplies.
-The ships were carrying stationery including crayons, pens, 20 tonnes of paper for schools, textiles and food, including chocolate for Gaza’s children.
+Also on board are 18 large and 80 small electricity generators, 50 large and 40 small prefab houses, 16 complete children’s playground kits, sports equipment including footballs and basketballs, $1m worth of medical equipment including a complete dental kit, construction and hardware supplies.
+The ships are carrying stationery supplies including crayons, pens and 20 tonnes of paper for schools,as well as textiles and food, including chocolate for Gaza’s children, currently banned by Israel.

-The youngest passenger on the [i]Mavi Marmara[/i] was a one-year-old baby; the eldest was a Palestinian leader in his 80s, who vividly remembers the 1948 [i]Nakba[/i] (‘catastrophe’), when Israel massacred thousands of innocent Palestinian civilians and drove hundreds of thousands into exile.
-Sixty years on, despite a plethora of UN resolutions condemning Israel and demanding the right of return for those Palestinian refugees, they and their descendants are still living in refugee camps.
+The youngest passenger on the [i]Mavi Marmara[/i] is a one-year-old baby; the eldest is a Palestinian leader in his 80s, who vividly remembers the 1948 [i]Nakba[/i] (‘catastrophe’), when Israel massacred thousands of innocent Palestinian civilians and drove hundreds of thousands into exile.
+Sixty-two years later, despite a plethora of UN resolutions condemning Israel and demanding the right of return for these Palestinian refugees, they and their descendants still live in refugee camps.

-The volunteers and peace activists of the Gaza Freedom Flotilla were [i][u]unarmed[/u][/i].
-Their power lay not in weapons but in their determination to act where governments have refused.
-Standing in solidarity with their Palestinian brothers and sisters against Israel’s brutal, illegal occupation of Palestine and against the collective punishment of 1.7 million people (more than half of whom are children) living under siege, they raised money in their communities to bring life-saving supplies to the besieged people of Gaza.
+The volunteers and peace activists of the Gaza Freedom Flotilla are unarmed.
+Their power lies not in weapons but in their determination to act where governments have refused.
+Standing in solidarity with their Palestinian brothers and sisters against Israel’s brutal, illegal occupation of Palestine and against the collective punishment of 1.7 million people (more than half of whom are children) living under siege, they have raised money in their communities to bring life-saving supplies to the besieged people of Gaza.

 The volunteers on the flotilla represent the vast mass of humanity.
-They were upholding international law, which Israel, the US and Britain flout with impunity in Palestine, Iraq and Afghanistan (to name but three).
-And they are part of a growing international movement to show Israel and its backers that the world will not stand by and allow the siege to succeed and the Palestinians to be starved into submission.
+They are upholding international law, which Israel, the US and Britain flout with impunity in Palestine, Iraq and Afghanistan (to name but three).
+And they are part of a growing international movement to show Israel that the world will not stand by and allow the siege to succeed and the Palestinians to be starved into submission.

-George Galloway, reacting to news of the assault, called it “one of the most dastardly attacks on humanitarian aid workers in recent times” going on to state that “amidst the wreckage of the Freedom Flotilla is what remains of Israel’s reputation as a member of the international community”.
+George Galloway, reacting to news of the assault this morning, described it as “one of the most dastardly attacks on humanitarian aid workers in recent times” going on to state that “amidst the wreckage of the Freedom Flotilla is what remains of Israel’s reputation as a member of the international community”.

-Caoimhe Butterly, an activist with the Free Gaza movement, stated in a video call for action: “It’s essential that it’s understood that this flotilla is legitimate, that we are attempting to uphold international law, that we have the conscience of the world on our side and that what we are doing is … the sort of actions that our governments should be and are not.
+Caoimhe Butterly, an activist with the Free Gaza movement on board the [i]Rachel Corrie[/i], stated in a video call for action: “It’s essential that it’s understood that this flotilla is legitimate, that we are attempting to uphold international law, that we have the conscience of the world on our side and that what we are doing is … the sort of actions that our governments should be and are not.

 “It is an honour to be part of this struggle.
 It is an honour to join a people who continue to resist in conditions that would break most people.
 So please mobilise … and show your solidarity with the Palestinian people in struggle.
 It’s time to act.”

-The CPGB-ML sends its heartfelt condolences to the families of those brave volunteers who died and our sympathies to those who were wounded and their families.
-We share the anxiety of all those who have friends and family on board the ships whose current state and whereabouts is still unknown.
+The CPGB-ML sends its heartfelt condolences to the families of those brave volunteers who have died and our sympathies those who have been wounded and their families.
+We share the anxiety of all those who have friends and family on board the ships whose current state and whereabouts is unknown.

-We join all freedom and justice-loving peoples of the world in demanding the immediate release of the remaining volunteers taken prisoner by the Israeli pirates.
+We join all freedom and justice-loving peoples of the world in demanding the immediate release of the hundreds of unarmed volunteers taken prisoner by the Israeli pirates.

 And let us take heart from the fact that by this latest act of barbarism, Israel has knocked yet another nail into its own coffin and taken another giant stride down the road of self-destruction.

-We send a red salute to all the activists playing a role in the struggle against imperialist domination of the Middle East.
+We send a red salute to all those activists who are playing their role in this struggle against imperialist domination of the Middle East.
 In the immortal words of Joe Hill: “Don’t mourn – organise!”